ATTN:: Formats

-They also produce original live-action videos, such as a series on parental that stars Nev Schulman, the host of MTV's Catfish, and his wife Laura Perlongo.
+They also produce original live-action videos, such as a series on parenting that stars Nev Schulman, the host of MTV's Catfish, and his wife Laura Perlongo.
 The company has also developed several original series for Facebook Watch, including a modern dating hit entitled "We Need to Talk" and a series with Zooey Deschanel titled “Your Food Roots”.

 Since its founding, ATTN: has had an in-house team of animators in their Los Angeles offices.
 ATTN: recently premiered an animated horoscope series developed alongside Will Arnett.
 They use animation for videos that break down complex political issues such as gerrymandering, comprehensive immigration reform and the Electoral College.

 The company also has a large branded team and creative agency that works with partners to create custom content for social distribution.
 In 2021, ATTN: announced the launch of a TikTok Studio to create content specifically for distribution on the platform and to work with partners on their TikTok strategy, targeting Gen Z audiences with short form video content.